What is Christopher Street Day?

 As if all this wasn’t sad enough, we are currently seeing this development in more and more Eastern European countries.
 Instead of taking the desired steps forward, some governments are explicitly taking a backward stance and threatening the freedom and physical integrity of the queer community in their countries.

-But even in Western Europe, the rainbow does not always shine everywhere.
-In German-speaking countries, for example, there is currently massive resistance, even outright attacks, against the concept of gender-inclusive language.
-The German Bundestag recently voted against the so-called Self-Determination Act, which was intended to make the path much easier for trans people.
-Even within the Green Party, a party that is considered to be particularly LGBTQ+-friendly and which proposed one of the two bills, anti-trans positions are repeatedly voiced and expressed at party conferences.
-In the UK, there is outright agitation against trans people.
+However, even in Western Europe, the rainbow does not always shine everywhere.
+In the German-speaking region, there is currently massive resistance, even outright attacks, against the concept of gender-neutral language.
+Recently, the German Bundestag voted against the so-called Self-Determination Act, which was supposed to significantly facilitate the path for trans people.
+Even within the Greens, a party known for its LGBTQ+ friendliness and which proposed one of the two legislative drafts, transphobic positions are repeatedly expressed, even at party conventions.
+In the UK, there is a veritable campaign of hate against trans people.

 CSD is only for homosexuals?
 Wrong.

-And that’s exactly why it’s good, important, valuable and the only right thing to do to celebrate Christopher Street Day.
-We should all, whether queer, trans, bi, homosexual or asexual, straight, BDSMer:in or vanilla, show up at the Pride Parades, the Christopher Street Days or the “gay carnival” events if we have the opportunity to express our support.
+And that’s exactly why it’s good, important, valuable, and the right thing to celebrate Christopher Street Day.
+Whether queer, trans, bi, homo- or asexual, straight, BDSM practitioner or vanilla, we should all show up at Pride Parades, Christopher Street Days, or “gay carnival” events whenever we have the opportunity to express our support.

 Because it is no longer just about showing that homosexual, queer and trans people exist, no longer just about commemorating a dramatic case of arbitrariness, police violence and discrimination from the past.
 It is about the here and now.